 What about financial aid and tuition costs?

-One of the key cost factors includes tuition, which is the cost of taking courses and these costs vary by school.
+One of the key cost factors includes tuition, which is the cost of taking online courses, and these costs vary by school.

-Along with the tuition, you will find a fee attached to each credit or semester cost.
+Along with the tuition for online classes, you will find a fee attached to each credit or semester cost.
 These typically include activity fees, technology, or parking fees.
 Students must ensure that the colleges and career schools provide a clear statement of their tuition and fees.

 Then there is the cost of room and board, which means lodging and food expenses which also vary by school.

-Books and school supplies also form a considerable expense item.
+Books and school supplies also form a considerable expense item, even for online classes.
 These include all textbooks and reference materials, book bags, pens and pencils, notebooks, paper, computer paper, folders, trays, and pen holders, along with other desk accessories.

 Travel and miscellaneous expenses can be listed for students who commute to school, including all kinds of transportation costs.
 Those who live on campus may travel during school breaks.
 Miscellaneous expenses include clothing, cleaning, technology, entertainment, and mobile phone costs, among others.